-Currently, YEP trainees maintain our building, most recently refurbishing and redesigning computer classroom space.
-They will soon become part of the work crew renovating space in our headquarters which will become a commercial kitchen.
+YEP trainees maintain and renovate our building, most recently refurbishing and redesigning computer classroom space and building a fully-equipped commercial kitchen.

 Increasing Low Income Housing Stock in Oakland

-Through a partnership with Urban Strategies and the Oakland Community Land Trust, YEP will provide Oakland’s young adults with the employment and educational skills and certifications they need to build net zero energy (NZE) homes, and will work with our trainees to hone those skills while they erect homes to be sold to low-income families—kept in low-income housing stock in perpetuity.
-We piloted this project building two single family homes in East Oakland three years ago, and we’re ramping up to expand our work.
-We feel that giving residents the knowledge, skills and ability to transform their neighborhoods one lot at a time will have short and long term impacts on program participants, neighborhoods, the environment and low-income families.
+Through a partnership with the Oakland Community Land Trust, YEP will provide Oakland’s young adults with the employment and educational skills and certifications they need to build net zero energy (NZE) homes, and will work with our trainees to hone those skills while they erect homes to be sold to low-income families—kept in low-income housing stock in perpetuity.
+We piloted this project building two single family homes in East Oakland eight years ago, and we’re ramping up to expand our work.
+We feel that giving residents the knowledge, skills and ability to transform their neighborhoods one lot at a time will have short- and long-term impacts on program participants, neighborhoods, the environment and low-income families.

 Our pilot included the Oakland Housing Authority as well, and the finished home flyers can be found here.

-YEP operates two cafes—one at the Oakland Airport, and the other at the San Leandro Juvenile Justice Center—where young people learn customer service skills and the principles of operating a successful social enterprise.
+YEP operates Fresh Start Cafe, located at the San Leandro Juvenile Justice Center.
+Young people learn customer service skills and the principles of operating a successful social enterprise.